-We estimate that our out of pocket expenses for this offering will be approximately \$600,000.
+We estimate that our out of pocket expenses for this offering will be approximately \$

-We have agreed that we will not (i) offer, sell, issue, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (ii) offer, sell, issue, contract to sell, contract to purchase or grant any option, right or warrant to purchase any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iii) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iv) establish increase a put equivalent position or liquidate or decrease a call equivalent position in any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock within the meaning of Section 16 of the Securities Exchange Act of 1934 (the "Exchange Act") or (v) file with the Commission a registration statement under the Securities Act relating to any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, or publicly disclose the intention to take any such action, without, in each case, the prior written consent of the representatives for a period of 90 days after the date of this prospectus supplement, except (A) issuances of our common stock to the holders of common stock of Eclipsys pursuant to the Merger Agreement; (B) issuances of equity awards to holders of Eclipsys equity awards pursuant to the Merger Agreement; (C) issuances of restricted stock units and performance-based awards under our equity compensation plans and incentive retention plans, including any equity compensation plan and incentive retention plan assumed by us in connection with the Eclipsys Merger; (D) issuances of our common stock pursuant to the vesting or exercise of equity awards, restricted stock units or performance based awards, including such awards issued as described in clauses (B) and (C); (E) the Exchange, the Share Repurchase, the Contingent Repurchase and issuances of our common stock pursuant to the Framework Agreement; and (F) the filing of any registration statement (x) on Form S-4 with respect to issuances pursuant to clause (A), Form S-8 or any successor forms thereto, or (y) relating solely to any Allscripts' or Eclipsys' employee benefit plans.
+We have agreed that we will not (i) offer, sell, issue, contract to sell, pledge or otherwise dispose of, directly or indirectly, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (ii) offer, sell, issue, contract to sell, contract to purchase or grant any option, right or warrant to purchase any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iii) enter into any swap, hedge or any other agreement that transfers, in whole or in part, the economic consequences of ownership of any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, (iv) establish or increase a put equivalent position or liquidate or decrease a call equivalent position in any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock within the meaning of Section 16 of the Securities Exchange Act of 1934 (the "Exchange Act") or (v) file with the Commission a registration statement under the Securities Act relating to any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, or publicly disclose the intention to take any such action, without, in each case, the prior written consent of Barclays Capital Inc. for a period of 45 days after the date of this prospectus supplement, except (A) issuances of restricted stock units and performance-based awards under our equity compensation plans and incentive retention plans; (B) issuances of our common stock pursuant to the vesting or exercise of equity awards, restricted stock units or performance based awards, including such awards issued as described in clause (A); and (C) the filing of any registration statement (x) on Form S-8 or any successor forms thereto, or (y) relating solely to any of our employee benefit plans.